Floer theory and topology of $Diff (S^2)$: Proof of Theorem

-taking a section to its value over some $z _{0} \in \mathbb{C} $ is a smooth degree 1 map.
-Together with positivity of intersections we get that the sections of $\overline{\mathcal{M}} (s, J _{s} ^{cap} ) $ induce a canonical smooth folliation of $C _{s} $, with all leaves diffeomorphic to $\mathbb{CP}^{1}$, and as they are sections we get a canonical smooth trivialization by identifying all fibers with a fixed fiber over $0 \in \mathbb{CP}^{1} $ using the leaves of the foliation.
+taking a section to its value over $0 \in \mathbb{C} $ must be a smooth degree 1 map.
+But then again by positivity of intersections, we get that the sections of $\overline{\mathcal{M}} ( J _{s} , A) $ induce a canonical smooth foliation of $X _{s} $, with all leaves diffeomorphic to $\mathbb{CP}^{1}$, and as they are sections we get a canonical smooth trivialization by identifying all fibers with the fiber over $0 \in \mathbb{CP}^{1} $ using the leaves of the foliation.
+In particular each $X _{s} $ is trivial as a smooth fibration.
+So for the rest of the argument we assume that $m>0$.